atom/grim/README.md

 }
 ```

-To view all calls to deprecated methods use `Grim.logDeprecations()`.
+To view all calls to deprecated methods use `Grim.logDeprecations()` or get direct access to the deprecated calls by using `Grim.getDeprecations()`